poweradmin/poweradmin-docs/docs/user-guide/permissions.md

 - Can modify permission sets used for multiple users
 - Useful for maintaining consistent permission groups

-## Zone Template Permissions

-### zone_templ_add
-- Allows the user to add new zone templates
-- Templates provide pre-defined sets of records for new zones
-- Helps standardize zone creation

-### zone_templ_edit
-- Allows the user to edit existing zone templates
-- Can modify the record sets used for new zone creation
-- Useful for maintaining standardized zone configurations

-### zone_templ_view
-- Allows the user to view available zone templates
-- Read-only access to template configurations
-- Basic permission needed to use templates

-## Log Permissions

-### log_view
-- Allows the user to view system logs
-- Can see login attempts and changes to zones/records
-- Useful for auditing and troubleshooting

 ## Supermaster Permissions

 ### supermaster_view